Skip to main content

 Allergy, Asthma, & Immunology Physician located in Dallas & Corsicana, TX

 Eczema is a chronic skin condition known for causing extreme itching and other symptoms severe enough to affect your quality of life.
-At Magnolia Allergy and Asthma, Monica Sandhu, DO, has years of experience developing a customized treatment that improves your symptoms and reduces the frequency of eczema flare-ups.
+At Magnolia Allergy and Asthma, Dr. Monica Sandhu has years of experience developing a customized treatment that improves your symptoms and reduces the frequency of eczema flare-ups.
 If you have an itchy, inflamed skin rash, call one of the offices in Dallas or Corsicana, Texas, or use the online scheduling feature to book an appointment today.

 Eczema Q&A